 Where a customer makes a time to pay application, and has defaulted a previous payment plan order which included some or all enforcement orders currently outstanding, the customer will not be entitled to have sanctions lifted under the ‘6 consecutive payment rule’ (see S.65(4A) of the Fines Act 1996).

-A customer may also have an application to lift sanctions considered under other grounds contained in the Revenue NSW policy on Lifting NSW Roads and Maritime Services sanctions prior to unpaid fines being paid in full.
+A customer may also have an application to lift sanctions considered under other grounds contained in the Revenue NSW policy on lifting Transport for NSW sanctions prior to unpaid fines being paid in full.
 An upfront payment may be required before a sanction lift is approved.

 Where a payment plan exists, and a customer requests further time to pay on an additional EO, the payment plan may be rescheduled to include the additional EO.